BattletechModders/SkillBasedInit/README.md

 * Test interactions with init modifying components; primitive cockpits should offer no bonus, basic IS +1, Clan +2, DNI +3, EI +4
 * Extract logging from HBS.Logging to prevent duplication of logs
 * Show init bonus/malus on Lance/MechBay screens.
 Currently replaced with a - character to signify it's meaningless.
+* Consider if only tactics should influence your init order, while Piloting influences the reduction of negative modifiers.
+Piloting is already overly strong, as it adds to dodge changes and evasion pips.
+However, requiring both skills for the highest modifiers makes it harder to find a pilot that reaches the 1.0 modifier.